HISTORY AND PHILOSOPHY

 The first incarnation of Entourage was in Baltimore, MD, in 1970.
 Founder and musical director Joe Clark started the group as an experimental fusion of jazz, rock, folk, classical, free improvisation, and spoken word.
 The group’s first performances were at the Bluesette Nightclub in the 2400 block of Charles Street, which featured rock groups on a regular basis.
 Its owner, Art Peyton, a childhood friend of Clark’s, turned the club over to Entourage on Saturday nights, when it turned into an after hours club, starting at 1 am.
 Clark was based at the time in Millbrook, NY, where he was the musician in residence for the Dance Department at Bennett College.
 He would commute weekly to Baltimore to perform on the weekend.
 This first incarnation lasted a little over a year, culminating with a featured weekend slot at The Classroom, Baltimore’s premiere music room at the time.
 The pressures of the commute and a lack of financial support combined to effectively end this version of the group.

-The group’s creative basis was based upon Joe Clark’s strong belief in ” Collective Composition”.
-It was his concept that contributions made by participating members in the building of a musical piece, whether in reaction to a “theme” written by one of the composers, or, through the process of the group’s improvisations being the basis for a composition, were all part of resulting compositions.
-Hence the crediting of compositions as “Collectively Composed” by the group, or “Collectively Composed, theme by_____”, became the standard crediting notation. this applied to the choreographic work of the dancers as well.
+The group’s creative foundation was built upon Joe Clark’s strong belief in ” Collective Composition”.
+It was his concept that contributions made by participating members in the creation of a musical piece, whether in reaction to a “theme” written by one of the composers, or, through the process of the group’s improvisations resulting in an original composition, were all part of the resulting compositions.
+Hence the crediting of compositions as “Collectively Composed” by the group, or “Collectively Composed, theme by_____”, became the standard crediting notation.
+This applied to the choreographic work of the dancers as well.
 This was not without controversy and over time, the more traditional standard of compositional crediting became the norm.